upperlinecode/CS-and-the-City-Curriculum/react/json-firebase-setup.md

 4. Integrate Firebase into our React app
 5. Set up a database and collection in Firestore

-Before you get started, you can either integrate Firestore into one of your existing React projects, or you can `git clone` [this repo (need to add/build this)](#) and follow along there.
+Before you get started, you can either integrate Firestore into one of your existing React projects, or you can `git clone https://github.com/upperlinecode/react-project-template` and follow along there.

 #### 1. Install the `firebase` library to our development environment